HOF-Based Aadhaar Address Correction: Step-by-Step Guide

 How to Download Your New Aadhaar

-You won’t receive a physical card automatically with an online update.
+A physical card will not be automatically sent following an online update.
 Instead, you’ll need to download your e-Aadhaar from the UIDAI website.

 Step 1: Go to the ‘Download Aadhaar’ section on the UIDAI portal.